Links for Activity Files

 Read Aloud App: Provide students with an electronic version of the activity and use a read aloud application to voice the text.
 Below are just a few of the many options available:

-Vocabulary Preparation: Teach vocabulary terms used in this activity prior to the lesson.
+Vocabulary Preparation: Teach vocabulary terms used in this activity (especially precedent, distinguished, analogous) prior to the lesson.
 Consider using a graphic organizer such as the Frayer Model.

-Padlet: After completing the Unmarked Opinions activity, use Padlet to collect students’ predictions about which opinion was the majority opinion.
+Padlet: After completing the Classifying Arguments activity, use Padlet to collect students’ predictions about the decision in the case.
 Prior to the lesson, the instructor should do the following:

 - Create an account in Padlet.